mtabini/G76-Mini/README.md

 In addition, the design doesn't support tiling or sprites; there just isn't enough space for them in the EPM240.
 This is something that I eventually plan to add (possibly after some additional cleanup), but it will likely require more expensive hardware.

-Finally, it should be possible to rewrite the video rendering code to use the 640x400 @ 72Hz VGA mode, thus supporting 8PP throughout.
+It should be possible to rewrite the video rendering code to use the 640x400 @ 72Hz VGA mode, thus supporting 8PP even in high-res mode.
 I am not sure, however, that the design would still fit in an EPM240, and every monitor in my possession struggles to support that resolution, so I didn't really bother with it.
 An interesting alternative would be to still use 640x480 @ 60Hz, but only render 400 vertical lines through the judicious use of borders.

+Finally, there currently is no reset mechanism.
+This was an oversight (as witnessed by the fact that the individual modules kind-of support a reset signal) that I plan to revisit in the future.

 ## Programming guide